abdel/abdel.github.io/_posts/2017-09-28-aws-ami-deep-learning-keras.md

 su ubuntu -c 'bash /home/ubuntu/jupyter_start.sh'
 ```

-Let me know if you encounter any issues, or have any useful tips for using the AWS Deep Learning AMI!
+Let me know if you encounter any issues, or have any additional useful tips!